Reflections of China is a 14-minute Circle-Vision 360 film at Epcot located inside the replica of the Temple of Heaven in the pavilion.

 Reflections of China debuted in Epcot back in 2003, replacing the former film The Wonders of China.
 The film is presented in Circle-Vision form the same as the new Canada Far and Wide 360 film.
-Below is the entrance for the Temple of Heaven, where you access the theater for Reflections.
+Below is the Temple of Heaven entrance, where you access the theater for Reflections.

 Whether or not you decide to watch the film, it’s worth taking a walk inside and checking out the elaborate ceiling.

 They might even tell you to tour the Shanghai exhibit while you wait if you like.
 It’s been here for a couple of years now.
-If you visited Epcot prior you might remember that this room once held the Terra Cotta Soldier exhibit.
-Hopefully, this area will receive an updated exhibit before too long.
+If you visited Epcot prior, you might remember that this room once held the Terra-Cotta Soldier exhibit.
+Hopefully, this area will receive an updated exhibition before too long.

-There’s a few interesting things to see in the exhibit, but I find it a little lacking given the large space and fact that the Shanghai park has been open for several years now.
+There are a few interesting things to see in the exhibit, but I find it a little lacking given the ample space and the Shanghai park has been open for several years now.

 Anyway, Reflections of China is in a theater where you stand up and lean against the rails.
 You can face any direction you like since the film is wrapped in a circular shape around you.
-It’s a neat film, but really dated and the screens are a little blurry.
+It’s a neat film but dated, and the screens are a little blurry.

 On another note, these films are designed to give you the feeling that you are moving with them.
-If you were to experience any dizziness, close your eyes and take a few deep breaths.
+If you experience any dizziness, close your eyes and take a few deep breaths.